tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Kiwi Food Cut

-### Q: What do the video games No Manôrsquo;s Sky and Mighty No. 9 have in common?
+### Q: What do the video games No Man's Sky and Mighty No. 9 have in common?
 - **Correct Answer:** Both were announced in 2013.
 - Both were crowdfunded.
 - Both were developed by indie studios.